Adirondack Fall Foliage

-Our group is small, and everything’s all-inclusive, as usual with us, and we have the best local pro and guide in The Adirondacks, Jonathan Esper.
+Our group is small, and everything’s all-inclusive, as usual with us, and we have the best local pro and guide in The Adirondacks, Johnathan Esper.
 This workshop will be jam-packed with instruction in the field and in the classroom, with our signature image reviews and post-processing sessions.
 Expect to be up early, and out late, and be immersed in photography all the time.

-Adirondack Park, New York
+Adirondack Park, NY

 Itinerary and General Information

-September 27, 2018 We meet at the Courtyard Lake Placid Hotel at 3:00 PM, and then head out to photograph sunset at a secret lookout over Johns Brook Valley and the High Peaks (Keene Valley area).
+September 28, 2019: We meet at the Courtyard Lake Placid Hotel at 3:00 PM, and then head out to photograph sunset at a secret lookout over Johns Brook Valley and the High Peaks (Keene Valley area).
 We’ll have dinner, followed by either a critique/post-processing session, or night-skies photography, depending on weather.
 We’ll be balancing class time with shooting opportunities throughout this workshop, to make sure we get plenty of both.

-September 28, 2018 We’ll be up early for sunrise at Heart Lake, with the possibility of hiking up Mt.
+September 29, 2019: We’ll be up early for sunrise at Heart Lake, with the possibility of hiking up Mt.
 Jo, an easy two-mile loop trail with a stunning view.
 After breakfast we’ll head out to Round Pond in the Dix Wilderness or Chapel Pond and Boquet River gorges.
 Lunch and critique session will follow, and then at 4:00 PM we head out for sunset at Newport Pond and Belfry Mt. firetower.
 Dinner and either a critique session or night skies, depending on weather.

-September 29, 2018 Sunrise at Ausable River and Connery Pond followed by breakfast followed by a critique session and lunch.
+September 30, 2019: Sunrise at Ausable River and Connery Pond followed by breakfast followed by a critique session and lunch.
 At 3:00 PM we head off to Flume Gorge and then on to Adirondack Loj Road meadows for sunset.
 After dinner we’ll either take the night off to rest up for our long day tomorrow, or possibly shoot night skies.

-October 1, 2018 Sunrise at South Pond inlet creek.
+October 2–3, 2019: Sunrise at South Pond inlet creek.
 If we’re feeling ambitious we can eat breakfast on the run and head up to Castle Rock for a panorama view of Blue Mountain Lake.
 Or we can enjoy our breakfast and photograph Bog River Falls or Grampus Lake outlet.
 After lunch we’ll head out to North Point Road streams, Raquette River and Buttermilk Falls, and straight on to sunset at Forked Lake.
 We’ll end the day with dinner and a critique session.

-October 2, 2018 Sunrise at Lake Durant, followed by breakfast and our final critique.
+October 4, 2019: Sunrise at Lake Durant, followed by breakfast and our final critique.
 We’ll finish up by noon.

 Double occupancy lodging (Single available, just ask)

 All meals, soft drinks and snacks during the workshop

-- All transportation during workshop
+All transportation during workshop

 Photographic guiding and instruction from two pros

 Image reviews, post-processing instruction

-- Fun, inspiration and a great time!
+Fun, inspiration, and a great time!